A Boosting Approach to Reinforcement Learning: Analysis for Boosting with Weak Supervised Learning (Proof of Theorem )

 To this end, firstly, note $V^\pi$ is $\frac{1}{1-\gamma}$-bounded.
 Define a norm $\|\cdot\|_{\infty,1}:\reals^{|S|\times |A|}\to \reals$ as $\|x\|_{1,\infty} = \max_{s\in S} \sum_{a\in A} |x_{s,a}|$.
 Further, observe that for any policy $\pi:S\to \Delta_A$, $\|\pi\|_{\infty,1}=1$.
 The following lemma specifies the smoothness of $V^\pi$ in this norm. \begin{lemma} $V^\pi$ is $\frac{2\gamma}{(1-\gamma)^3}$-smooth in the $\|\cdot\|_{\infty,1}$ norm. \end{lemma}

-To be able to interpret Algorithm~\ref{alg:MAIN1} as an instantiation of the algorithmic template Algorithm~\ref{fw2} presents, we advance two claims: one, the step-size choices of the two algorithms conincide; two, $\pi'_t$ (Line 3-10) serves as an approximate linear optimizers for $\nabla V^{\pi_{t-1}}$.
-Together, these imply that the iterates produced by the two algorithms conincide.
-The first of these, which provides a value of $\epsilon$ to use in the statement of Theorem~\ref{fwthm}, is established below. \begin{claim} Upon every invocation of $\texttt{StepChooser}$, the output $\eta_{1,t}$ satisfies with probability $1-\delta$
+To be able to interpret Algorithm~\ref{alg:MAIN1} as an instantiation of the algorithmic template Algorithm~\ref{fw2} presents, we need to show that $\pi'_t$ (Line 3-10) serves as an approximate linear optimizer for $\nabla V^{\pi_{t-1}}$.
+This will imply that the iterates produced by the two algorithms coincide.
+Indeed, Claim~\ref{thm:newstat} demonstrates that $\pi'_t$ serves a linear optimizer over gradients of the function $V^\pi$; the suboptimality specifies $\epsilon_0$. \begin{claim} Let $\beta = \sqrt{\frac{1}{\alpha N}}$, and $\eta_{2,n}=\min\{\frac{2}{n},1\}$.
+Then, for any $t$, $\pi'_t$ produced by Algorithm~\ref{alg:MAIN1} satisfies with probability $1-\delta$

 \end{claim}